Minimum number of arcs in $k$-critical digraphs with order at most $2k-1$: Abstract

 \section{Abstract}

 The dichromatic number $\dicn(D)$ of a digraph $D$ is the least integer $k$ for which $D$ has a coloring with $k$ colors such that there is no monochromatic directed cycle in $D$.
-The digraphs considered here are finite and may have antiparallel arcs, but no parallel arcs.
 A digraph $D$ is called $k$-critical if each proper subdigraph $D'$ of $D$ satisfies $\dicn(D')<\dicn(D)=k$.
 For integers $k$ and $n$, let $\vex(k,n)$ denote the minimum number of arcs possible in a $k$-critical digraph of order $n$.
 It is easy to show that $\vex(2,n)=n$ for all $n\geq 2$, and $\vex(3,n)\geq 2n$ for all possible $n$, where equality holds if and only if $n$ is odd and $n\geq 3$.
 As a main result we prove that if $n, k$ and $p$ are integers with $n=k+p$ and $2\leq p \leq k-1$, then $\vex(k,n)=2({\binom{n}{2}} - (p^2+1))$, and we give an exact characterisation of $k$-critical digraphs for which equality holds.
 This generalizes a result about critical graphs obtained in 1963 by Tibor Gallai.

 { {\bf AMS Subject Classification:} 05C15}

 { {\bf Keywords:} Digraph coloring, Critical digraphs}